rarelyprolific/adventure-playground/README.md

 Just a sandpit repository for playing around with github and docker!
 This is a work in progress.

-## Figure out the following!

-- Figure out how to run and use devcontainers! (https://code.visualstudio.com/docs/devcontainers/containers)

 ## Hosting Ports and HTTPS/SSL

 ASP NET Core websites automatically host over port 8080 but you can explicitly set the hosting ports via these environment variables: